nodejs/corepack/README.md

 ### Default Installs

-Corepack is distributed by default with Node.js 16.9, but is opt-in for the time being.
+Corepack is distributed by default with Node.js 14.19.0 and 16.9.0, but is opt-in for the time being.
 Run `corepack enable` to install the required shims.

 ### Manual Installs